Bahnburner/pykevoplus/README.rst

 pykevoplus3
 ==========

+This is a fork of the below with fixes and performance improvements.

 This is a Python3 fork of the original module for controlling Kwikset Kevo locks written by CSeelye.

 Per Cseelye: